 In 2017, 6.4% of Fortune 500 companies are led by women CEOs.
 This is the highest proportion of female CEOs in the 63-year history of Fortune 500 and a significant increase from last year.
 However, don’t break out the champagne just yet.
 Discrepancies in advancement, salary, and recognition continue and progress seems slow for women currently in the workplace.

-What can women do to set their boost their trajectory to the top?
+What can women do to boost their trajectory to the top?

 5 Tips for Success from Women at the Top